-This is what happens when you don’t lead your own life.
-You become so preoccupied with others’ idea of life that you don’t know how to live your own.
+This is what happens when you don’t lead your own life and get out of your comfort zone.
+You become so preoccupied with friends and family members outlook on life that you don’t know how to live your own.

 Another possibility is that your past mistakes still haunt to the point where you can’t be yourself.
 They’re always in the back of your mind and you continue living your life with this burden, not allowing yourself to express what it means for you to live your life without that mental stress.

 Being stagnant and staying in a situation that doesn’t make you happy can also take a toll on you.